-Are you going to start seeds indoor or outdoors?
+Are you going to start seeds indoors or outdoors?
 If you have a short growing season then you might consider starting seeds indoors.
 It will depend on how much room you have and the conditions inside your house.
 A few tips for starting seeds indoors:

-- Use A Seed Growing Rack–This can just be a simple self unit, but it’s so much easier than having seeds spread all through your house on windowsills.
+- Use A Seed Growing Rack–This can just be a simple shelf unit, but it’s so much easier than having seeds spread all through your house on windowsills.
 Click here to see how we built an inexpensive seed growing rack.

 - Plant More Than You Need–You can always thin out later or give some seedlings away.
 However, if you don’t have enough seedlings because the seeds didn’t come up or something else happened then you’re behind and might be able to catch up during the current growing season.

 - Place a fan on your shelf unit to simulate wind.
 This way your plants will harden off more quickly.

 - Consider a Paper Potter instead of plastic containers.

 - Viability Testing–Be sure to test older seeds to make sure they will come up.